 When to Use?

 The investor employing the protective put strategy owns shares of underlying stock from a previous purchase, and generally has unrealized profits accrued from an increase in value of those shares.
 He might have concerns about unknown, downside market risks in the near term and wants some protection for the gains in share value.
-Purchasing puts while holding shares of underlying stock is a directional strategy, but a bullish one.
+Purchasing protective puts while holding shares of underlying stock is a directional strategy, but a bullish one.

 Like the married put investor, the protective put investor retains all benefits of continuing stock ownership (dividends, voting rights, etc.) during the lifetime of the put contract, unless he sells his stock.
-At the same time, the protective put serves to limit downside loss in unrealized gains accrued since the underlying stock's purchase.
-No matter how much the underlying stock decreases in value during the option's lifetime, the put guarantees the investor the right to sell his shares at the put's strike price until the option expires.
+At the same time, the protective put strategy serves to limit downside loss in unrealized gains accrued since the underlying stock's purchase.
+No matter how much the underlying stock decreases in value during the lifetime of the protective put option, the put guarantees the investor the right to sell his shares at the put's strike price until the option expires.
 If there is a sudden, significant decrease in the market price of the underlying stock, a put owner has the luxury of time to react.
 Alternatively, a previously entered stop loss limit order on the purchased shares might be triggered at both a time and a price unacceptable to the investor.
 The put contract has conveyed to him a guaranteed selling price at the strike price, and control over when he chooses to sell his stock.

 Risk vs. Reward